 The Educational Services branch of the clinic serves children and young adults, up to age 21, with achievement, learning and behavioral disabilities.
 Through state-of-the art, research-based services, MCE students and licensed clinic supervisors provide psycho-educational assessments, consultations and recommendations for the youth, their families and their school.

 New to the clinic is a Parenting Group that unifies the clinic’s two focuses – Counseling Psychology and School Psychology.
 By offering a Parenting Group, the clinic is able to provide support, skills and techniques for parents who have children with learning disabilities.

-The clinic is expanding by adding more operating hours each year: Currently, the clinic is open from 5:00-8:30pm on Monday and Tuesday, and 1:00-8:30pm on Wednesday and Thursday.
+The clinic is expanding by adding more operating hours each year.
 Contact 303-871-2528 for questions or to schedule an appointment, or come by the clinic at:

 University of Denver

 1999 East Evans Avenue